gsha22/term-project/termProject/doodle jump/readme.txt

 utilizes physics and player movement to reach the highest possible height.
 Once you finish, you can enter your name and see if you're on the top 10 leaderboard!

-Here is the demo video for my game: https://youtu.be/82D5F0mUreM

 Controls:
     "a" to move left
     "d" to move right